UB-Mannheim/crass/doc/basic-concepts.md

 ## Single Steps to Victory

 ### Deskew
-1. Find the top or bottom vertical line.
+1. Find the top or bottom horizontal line.
 2. Compute the deskew angle.
 3. Rotate to the correct angle.